Kasejovice: Sights

 The main landmark of Kasejovice is the Church of Saint James the Great.
 It was built in the early Gothic style in the 13th century and modified in the Baroque style at the beginning of the 18th century and in 1797.

 Among the most valuable buildings is the town hall.
 It was built in the late Renaissance style in 1694, after the original town hall, first documented in 1564, burned down.

 The former synagogue was built in the late Baroque style in 1763.
 Today it houses the town museum.
 There is also a Jewish cemetery on the outskirts of the town.

-The Church of All Saints is located in Řesanice.
+The almost entire area of Řesanice is protected as a village monument zone.
+There are brick single-storey houses with gables and granaries from the 19th century, which are typical examples of regional vernacular architecture.
+The main landmark of Řesanice is the Church of All Saints.
 It was built in the early Gothic style in the mid-13th century, but has also Romanesque elements and is among the oldest buildings in the region.
 Its current appearance is a result of late Gothic and minor Baroque modifications.